 2.)
-Cultural Heritage Centre.
+Cultural Heritage Centre

-Inside this Dome, you will witness all kinds of rich carvings, Tanzania heritage and the Makonde`s (Makonde people are an ethnic group south-east of Tanzania, Northern of Mozambique and few presence in Kenya, they rarely interact with other people but them) ways of life.
+Inside this Dome, you will witness all kinds of rich carvings, Tanzania heritage, and the Makonde`s (Makonde people are an ethnic group south-east of Tanzania, Northern of Mozambique and few presences in Kenya, they rarely interact with other people but them) ways of life.
 You will spot the Makonde people with their facial Tattoos and body modifications.

-Apart from that, there are also the Kazuri Beads, Tanzanian spices, vast array of ornaments and many more.
+Apart from that, there are also the Kazuri Beads, Tanzanian spices, a vast array of ornaments, and many more.